 Below is a list of main UK law publishers with links through to their websites.

 This is a multi volume work which covers the law of England and Wales.
 It is a statement of the current law along with law report and legislation citations and is a great place to start legal research.
-It is currently in transition between the 4th Edition and the 5th but there is an updated subject index.
-It is available in hard copy at K1 on the main floor but also available electronically on Lexis Library (a subscription database available to OU members via Oxlip+)
+Halsbury's Laws (and related services) are available in hard copy at KZ1 to KZ3 on the main floor but also available electronically on Lexis Library (a subscription database which requires an Oxford SSO for access.)

 You can search for textbooks using SOLO.
 Books that have the location LAW LIBRARY:MAIN LIBRARY or LAW LIBRARY:LAW RESERVE are held at the Bodleian Law Library.
 It will also list where a book is available electronically.

 It is worth searching SOLO to see if the book you are looking for is also available electronically.
 Below is a list of books and databases which may not be as obvious from SOLO.

 Westlaw has its common law series available on the Westlaw UK database (available to OU Members via Oxlip+).
 Oxford University subscribes to most of available ebooks on Westlaw.
 Some of the books (but not all) are listed below but it is worth checking as these are not catalogued in SOLO as ebooks, you can find them all by clicking on the 'Books' tab at the top of the home page.

 Lexis Library has a number of its publication available online (OU members via Oxlip+).
 Below is just a small selection.
 A lot of the Butterworth's services are online as well as the Tolley's Tax publications.
 You can find a list of all of them under the commentary tab in Lexis Library (click on the browse button on the left hand side).